BKWeah/dsvi/IMPLEMENTATION_SUMMARY.md

-# DSVI Email Messaging System - Implementation Summary
+# GSS Email Messaging System - Implementation Summary

 ## ✅ Problem Fixed
 The messaging system was creating database records but **not actually sending emails**.
 I've implemented the missing email sending functionality that integrates with your existing Cloudflare Pages Function and Resend API.